Skip to main content

 Does Embrace work with Buck / OKBuck?

 Not currently.
-Please contact us at support@embrace.com or on Slack if you would like to request support.
+Contact us at support@embrace.com or on Slack if you would like to request support.

 I can see that the Embrace SDK has initiated, but there is no session data in the dashboard.

 A core aspect of the Embrace SDK is the ability to register as a listener to application lifecycle events.
-Sessions will not be recorded if the SDK is not alerted of lifecycle events.
+The SDK will not record sessions if it is not alerted of lifecycle events.

-Several customers have encountered the scenario in which they have mistakenly disabled the SDK's ability to listen for such events.
-In such cases, customer intervention is required to determine how the startup library was disabled and how to re-enable it.
+Some customers have encountered the scenario in which they have mistakenly disabled the SDK's ability to listen for such events.
+In such cases, you need to determine how the startup library was disabled and how to re-enable it.

-When using a version of 'appCompat' ≥ 1.4.1, the 'androidx.startup' library is used to initialise lifecycle event listeners.
+When using a version of 'appCompat' ≥ 1.4.1, the 'androidx.startup' library is used to initialize lifecycle event listeners.
 This is the same library used by WorkManager on Android.

 If the following code block is present in your Manifest file, Embrace SDK will not run.
 This deactivates every initialization provider: